November - Off Campus

-This subject provides students with a four-week intensive language and culture experience in Italy.
-Beginning in Milan, students will stay in a number of Italian cities/regions including Pavia, Parma, Prato/Florence, Sorrento and Rome.
+This subject provides students with a three-week intensive language and culture experience in Italy.
+Students will stay in a number of Italian cities including Florence, Sorrento and Rome.
 The focus of the subject will be an exploration of aspects of contemporary Italy including language, culture, society and the Arts.
-Students will be involved in a range of collaborative activities with local Italians, be exposed to Italian language and culture as it unfolds in everyday life in the 21st century and visit first hand a series of iconic Italian locations.
+Students will be involved in a range of collaborative activities with local Italians, be exposed to Italian language and culture as it unfolds in everyday life in the 21st century and visit first-hand a series of iconic Italian locations.

 Intended learning outcomes

 On successful completion of this subject, students should:

 - be able to interpret and analyse a variety of texts and genres, both written and spoken, of a moderate level of complexity;